Pepsifan04/Pepsitech_G7/README.md

 Deadzone is still there, that's how brushed DC motors work, unfortunately.
 However by using smaller rated voltage motors there is possibility of reducing it, if not removing completely.

+NOT ALL FILES ARE UPLOADED, REASON BEING I'M STILL TRYING TO REFINE THEM.

 Thats all for now, I'll update this readme as the project continues